 How to use your personality to land new opportunities

 - Create new connections.
 Clients will be more inclined to hire you if you can successfully build a rapport with them and create a connection.
-Finding ways to connect in real-time can help.
+Finding ways to connect in real time can help.
 Suggest a phone or video chat instead of just sending emails.
 Seeing and hearing each other creates a more fully-fledged 2D experience.
 The more immersive the exchange is, the more you can establish a connection and increase the likelihood of winning new business.

 Seek out smart ways to forge new connections

-Building a business means connecting with potential new clients — and there are many ways to do this.
+Building an artist brand means connecting with potential new clients — and there are many ways to do this.
 Find modes of connection that feel like you.
 We are all different, embrace what makes you… YOU.
 Be honest with yourself about what jives with your personality.
 For example, large networking events may be great for extroverts, but not so much if you’re shy.
 Other options will let an introvert shine.
 There are so many different opportunities to make and maintain connections, find the ones that will allow you to be yourself.
 Work in concert with who you are, not at cross-purpose.
 Learn how to network in artist communities.